HumanCellAtlas/data-store/README.md

 #### Authorizing Travis CI to deploy
 Encrypted environment variables give Travis CI the AWS credentials needed to run the tests and deploy the app.
-Run `scripts/authorize_aws_deploy.sh ARN`, where ARN is an AWS IAM principal (user or role) [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html), to give that principal the permissions needed to deploy the app.
+Run `scripts/authorize_aws_deploy.sh IAM-PRINCIPAL-TYPE IAM-PRINCIPAL-NAME` (e.g. `authorize_aws_deploy.sh user hca-test`) to give that principal the permissions needed to deploy the app.
 Because this is a limited set of permissions, it does not have write access to IAM.
 To set up the IAM policies for resources in your account that the app will use, run `make deploy` using privileged account credentials once from your workstation.
 After this is done, Travis CI will be able to deploy on its own.
 You must repeat the `make deploy` step from a privileged account any time you change the IAM policies in `policy.json.template` files.

 [![](https://img.shields.io/badge/slack-%23data--store-557EBF.svg)](https://humancellatlas.slack.com/messages/data-store/)
 [![Build Status](https://travis-ci.org/HumanCellAtlas/data-store.svg?branch=master)](https://travis-ci.org/HumanCellAtlas/data-store)